 1. How much has the price of solar for residential dropped in recent years?

 If you’re an optimist looking for feel-good statistics, the cost of solar electricity in the past decade is a great place to start.
-U.S. solar installation cost has dropped by 70 percent over the past 10 years.
+U.S. solar installation cost has dropped by around 70 percent over the past 10 years.
 In the last year alone, the residential market saw a five percent decrease in cost.
-There’s no question that solar has evolved from a cleantech commodity to a sensible home upgrade that millions of Americans are considering in 2019.
+There’s no question that solar has evolved from a cleantech commodity to a sensible home upgrade that millions of Americans are considering in 2020.
 Getting solar panels for your home is one of the smartest decisions you can make in today’s age.

 2. What is the difference between solar for business and solar for home use?